Deep Reinforcement Learning for Unmanned Aerial Vehicle-Assisted Vehicular Networks: 5 Performance Evaluation

 Total throughput vs. vehicle arrival probability $\lambda$ is shown in Fig.~\ref{Fig:ThroughputWithLambda}.
 Note that the road intersection has a capacity of $2$ units, i.e., it can serve at most two traffic flows at the same time, therefore, it cannot serve traffic flows where $\lambda$ is very high, e.g., $\lambda = 0.8$ and $\lambda = 0.9$.
 We see that, when $\lambda$ increases, i.e., more vehicles arrive at the intersection, the total throughput increases.
 However, when $\lambda$ gets higher, e.g., $\lambda = 0.6$, the total throughput saturates due to traffic congestion.

 Next, we test the metrics considering of the energy consumption of 3D flight.
 The total throughput vs. energy percent for 3D flight in JointControl is shown in Fig.~\ref{Fig:ThroughputWithEnergyPercent}.
-When $\tau^+$ increases, the total throughput almost increases.
-We get that if the UAV is more active in 3D flight, it will help to improve the total throughput.
-However, the improvement of the total throughput is not very clear since the UAV has to consider the energy consumption in the new reward function (\ref{Eqn:RewardExtension}).
-In addition, when $\tau^+$ is higher, the total throughput has more variance since the UAV prefers to get higher reward through more ventures.
+When $\tau^+$ increases, the total throughput almost increases and has more variance since the UAV prefers to get higher throughput through more movements.
+We can also see a tradeoff of energy consumption and throughput in Fig.~\ref{Fig:ThroughputWithEnergyPercent}.
+The UAV's total energy consumption is separated to two parts, transmission and 3D flight.
+The UAV's total transmission power among all vehicles under different learning rates is almost the same.
+If $\tau^+$ increases, the UAV moves more; therefore, the energy consumption increases.
+We see that, when $\tau^+$ = 0.0012, the throughput is much higher than the other two cases, i.e., $\tau^+$ = 0.001 and 0.0008.
+When $\tau^+$ = 0.001, the throughput is almost the same as the case $\tau^+$ = 0.0008.
+It implies that, when $\tau^+$ is high, such as 0.0012, the throughput will be much higher than the other cases since the UAV can improve the total throughput by more energy consumption (or movement); however, when $\tau^+$ is no larger than 0.001, the throughput almost stays the same, since more energy consumption (or movement) almost cannot improve the total throughput.

 The UAV's flight time vs. energy percent for 3D flight in JointControl is shown in Fig.~\ref{Fig:FlightTimeWithEnergyPercent}.
 When $\tau^- = 0.001$ and $\tau^+ = 0.0008$, the UAV's flight time is the longest since the UAV is inactive.
 When $\tau^- = 0.001$ and $\tau^+ = 0.0012$, the UAV's flight time is the shortest, since the UAV is active and prefers to flight.
 When $\tau^- = \tau^+ = 0.001$, the UAV's flight time is between the other two cases.
 If the energy percent for 3D flight increases, the UAV's flight time increases linearly in the three cases.